Schematizing the Observer and the Epistemic Content of Theories: What Measurements and the Observer Are [2] This section does not appear in the published version of the paper, due to length constraints.

 Science itself shows us how unreliable our perceptual faculties are, with great precision and rigor.
 If we accept those findings---and I think we must, if we are to accept anything in science at all, as those findings are grounded in and derive from the same sorts of experimentation, reasoning, \emph{etc}., as all our most deeply held scientific results---then it follows \emph{a fortiori} that perception and the deliverances thereof are less epistemically secure than experimental knowledge as represented in our theoretical formalism, for we rely on experiment to characterize the epistemic reach, precision and accuracy of perception.

 In any event, how a real human comes to know the result of a measurement is an independent question from that of what \emph{constitutes} a measurement and what constitutes an epistemically warranted judgement of a sound and accurate \emph{outcome} of an experiment.
 That we see a pointer on an instrument indicating the value measured as a result of an experiment to be 3 is a fact of little to no relevant epistemic import.
-How and that we have good reason to believe that the result we expect is 3 and that the reading `3' is the result of the correct functioning of the experiment as a whole is what matters, and that comes entirely from our reasons for believing that our experiment is latching on to the germane parts or aspects of the world in the right way and that our theoretical representations of the experiment appropriately and adequately captures that latching on to.\footnote{Compare the remarks of \citeN[part~\textsc{ii}, ch.~5]{popper-log-sci-disc} to the effect that an observation sentence is not an autobiographical report, but a conventional statement of socially accepted scientific fact.}
+How and that we have good reason to believe that the result we expect is 3 and that the reading `3' is the result of the correct functioning of the experiment as a whole is what matters, and that comes entirely from our reasons for believing that our experiment is latching on to the germane parts or aspects of the world in the right way and that our theoretical representations of the experiment appropriately and adequately captures that latching on to.\footnote{Compare the remarks of \citeN[part~\textsc{ii}, ch.~5]{popper-log-sci-disc} to the effect that an observation sentence is not an autobiographical report, but a conventional statement of socially accepted scientific fact.
+Also compare the remarks of \citeN[p.~237]{suppes-pragm-phys} concerning the fact that \begin{quote} experimentalists are not in any sense searching for epistemic certainty in designing their experiments or reporting their observations\ldots.
+[T]he fantasies of philosophers about certainty of observations is not at all the right model of how to think about what experimental physicists are doing. \end{quote} }